What makes a librarian different?

 — Neil Gaiman

-Because powerful technology isn’t enough.
+Because having the right information isn’t enough.

 It has to make sense.